Thursday, January 21, 2016

 I'm familiar with the legend of the destruction tests of the 21 against the other doubles and all I can say about that is, it's absurd and lacking in any documentary evidence.
 In fact, depending upon who is telling the tale, the 21 was either tested against all of the other American doubles, or it was tested against the best of England, or it was tested against both, or it was simply tested by itself.
 The catalog photo of a 21 resting on a pile of fired proof shells proves nothing beyond the marketing department's firm grasp of their job.
 But, but, advertising was "honest" back then you say?
 A company wasn't allowed to make untrue claims, you say?
 Well, here is an ad from the model 21's time period.
 It's about as true as the supposed "torture test".

 Even if it did happen (which is highly debatable), it's comparing apples to oranges, and no one shoots proof loads regularly.
 The 21 is a gun, made of modern (for its time) materials, designed to shoot modern ammo and the "test" (if it ever really even happened as they say, or, at all) proved nothing except that all of the guns purportedly tested were indeed stronger than they needed to be, for the ammunition and use for which they were designed.
 But Americans seem to be obsessed with "strength", whether real or imagined, so I'm sure that that also helped to build the model 21 legend.
 The name on the barrel doesn't hurt either, in that regard.
-In fact, were it not for that name, the gun would be seen for what it actually is: just another mass-produced, boxlock side-by-side with some questionable design features.
+In fact, were it not for that name, the gun would be seen for what it actually is: just another mass-produced, boxlock side-by-side with some questionable design features (and when ordered with it, THE most aesthetically challenged leather covered pad to ever issue from any factory).

 If you like 21s, that's great, they're a serviceable gun, but to compare them to classic-era (or English) doubles, is an unfair, uninformed comparison.
 To tout it as some sort of indestructible super-gun, handed down from Mount Olympus by Zeus himself, is to substitute feeling for facts.

-Just as with my Smith posting, I did not mention aesthetics or handling.
+Just as with my Smith posting, I did not mention aesthetics (aside from the terrible factory leather pad) or handling.
 These areas are entirely subjective and I am certainly no one to tell another what they should (or should not) like.

 H&R - Hammerless: